Locke in Cayuga County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by State Education Department.

 Location.
 42° 39.795′ N, 76° 26.408′ W. Marker is in Locke, New York, in Cayuga County.
-Marker is on West Hill Road west of Main Street (New York State Route 38), on the left when traveling west.
+It is on West Hill Road west of Main Street (New York State Route 38), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Locke NY 13092, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Former Home of State Senator Charles J. Hewitt (approx. half a mile away); Oldest Known House (approx. half a mile away); Veterans Memorial (approx. 0.6 miles away); Town of Locke (approx. 0.6 miles away); Millard Fillmore (approx. 2.7 miles away); Boyhood Site (approx. 2.7 miles away); Oldest House in Moravia (approx. 3.1 miles away); Cady Tavern (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Former Home of State Senator Charles J. Hewitt (approx. half a mile away); Oldest Known House (approx. half a mile away); Veterans Memorial (approx. 0.6 miles away); Town of Locke (approx. 0.6 miles away); Millard Fillmore (approx. 2.7 miles away); Boyhood Site (approx. 2.7 miles away); Oldest House in Moravia (approx. 3.1 miles away); Cady Tavern (approx. 3.3 miles away).
 Touch for a list and map of all markers in Locke.